lorenseanstewart/kanban-comparison/METHODOLOGY.md

 3. Remove values outside the range: [Q1 - 1.5×IQR, Q3 + 1.5×IQR]
 4. Calculate statistics from remaining values

-**Why this matters**: Performance measurements can be affected by background processes, system interrupts, or cold-start delays.
-The IQR method is a standard statistical technique that identifies genuine outliers while preserving the true performance distribution.
+**Why this matters**: Lighthouse performance measurements can be affected by background processes, system interrupts, or cold-start delays.
+The IQR method is a standard statistical technique that identifies genuine outliers while preserving the true performance distribution. **Bundle sizes rarely have outliers** since they're measuring static build artifacts.

 **Note**: Outlier removal only applies when we have ≥7 runs.
 With fewer runs, all values are used.
 Min/max values in reports show the full range before outlier removal.